 Why You’ll Love These Homemade Twix Cookies…

 - Simply because they actually taste like gluten free Twix.
-That was the exact feedback I received from my tester (aka my husband, Matt) and I couldn’t have been more thrilled to hear it 🙂
+That was the exact feedback I received from my tester (aka my husband, Matt).
+I couldn’t have been more thrilled to hear it 🙂

-- The fact that this is a slice and bake shortbread recipe makes it easier because that means you don’t need to roll out the dough or use cookie cutters.
+- The fact that this is a slice and bake shortbread recipe makes it easier.
+You don’t need to roll out the dough or use cookie cutters.

-- My homemade Twix cookies call for just 4 ingredients (excluding the caramel and chocolate) and the recipe is naturally eggless (no egg replacer needed here).
+- My gluten free Twix cookies call for just 4 ingredients (excluding the caramel and chocolate) and the recipe is naturally eggless (no egg replacer needed here).

 What You’ll Need…